 For a deeper understanding of the fascinating world of the Etruscans, it is possible to organize a visit (with or without a guide) to the Palazzo Corboli Museum of Asciano where the archeological section of the museum houses documentation of the Etruscan settlements found in the upper valley of the Ombrone River as well as some artifacts found during the excavations of the Necropoli of Poggione and the Burial Mound of the Molinello.

 The Palazzo Corboli Museum is also home to a sacred art collection (named by the Daily Telegraph "one of the 50 best small museums in Italy").
 The collection includes fifteenth-century works by Sienese artists paying homage to their province.
-These renowned masters include: Giovanni Pisano, Segna di Bonaventura, Ambrogio Lorenzetti, Francesco di Valdambrino, the “Maestro dell’Osservanza”, Pietro di Giovanni d’Ambrogio, Matteo di Giovanni, and Giovanni di Paolo.
+These renowned masters include: Giovanni Pisano, Segna di Bonaventura, Ambrogio Lorenzetti, Francesco di Valdambrino, the “Maestro dell’Osservanza”, Pietro di Giovanni d’Ambrogio, Matteo di Giovanni, cheap air max and Giovanni di Paolo.
 Works follow the masters of the fourtheenth century, and share the common thread of commissions made by burgeoning aristocratic landowners.

 For our history-loving guests, another opportunity is to join one of the free guided tours of Siena offered in collaboration with the Agriturist association, and available every Tuesday afternoon.